 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may involve a parent or carer failing to:
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to:

-- provide adequate food, clothing and shelter (including exclusion from home or abandonment); - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate care-givers); and/or - ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+- provide adequate food, clothing and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs

-Definitions taken from Working Together to Safeguard Children (HM Government, 2018).
+Definitions taken from Working Together to Safeguard Children (HM Government, 2018)

-Working Together to Safeguard Children 2018.
+Working Together to Safeguard Children 2018

 Neglect can occur in affluent families.
+Engaging Neglectful Parents from Affluent

-Engaging Neglectful Parents from Affluent Backgrounds
+Backgrounds